At a Glance

 ✨Familiarise Yourself with Health Information Management

-Understand the role of Health Information Management (HIMS) within a healthcare setting.
-Be prepared to discuss how you can contribute to maintaining accurate and ethical medical records.
+Understand the role of Health Information Management (HIM) within a healthcare setting.
+Be ready to explain how you can contribute to maintaining accurate and complete medical records, and how this impacts patient care and compliance with regulations.